yuku/textcomplete/doc/how_to_use.md

 ```

 If `undefined` is returned from a `replaceFunc`, textcomplete does not replace the text.

+If `idString` is given, textcomplete sets the value as `data-strategy` attribute of the dropdown element.
+You can change dropdown style by using the property.

 The `option` is an optional Object which MAY have `appendTo`, `height` , `maxCount`, `placement`, `header`, `footer`, `zIndex`, `debounce` and `onKeydown`.
 If `appendTo` is given, the element of dropdown is appended into the specified element.
 If `height` is given, the dropdown element's height will be fixed.